ibm-cloud-docs/watsonxdata/spark-use-case.md

     spark.sql("SELECT file_path, file_size_in_bytes FROM lakehouse.demodb.yellow_taxi_2022.files").show()

     # List all the snapshots
     # Expire earlier snapshots.
-Only latest one with comacted data is required
+Only latest one with compacted data is required
     # Again, List all the snapshots to see only 1 left
     spark.sql("SELECT committed_at, snapshot_id, operation FROM lakehouse.demodb.yellow_taxi_2022.snapshots").show()
     #retain only the latest one